lbrandy/lbrandy.github.com/_posts/pub/2010-11-14-memory-mapped-io-for-fun-and-profit.md

 0copy_read time: 0.011233
 </pre>

 It's important to understand what we are actually measuring here.
 I ran this test on Linux (Windows isn't much different) which has a file cache.
 The actual disk wasn't ever really involved in this program or these timings.
-We are really testing the summed speed of our processing, malloc() (in the first case), fread(), and the kernel's handling of cached files. (note: if you modified this program to only read the files, and then reboot your machine to clear the file-cache, the first run would be much slower as the file was read in from disk and cached).
+We are really testing the summed speed of our processing, malloc() (in the first case), fread(), and the kernel's handling of cached files. (note: if you modified this program to only read the files, and then clear the file-cache, the first run would be much slower as the file was read in from disk and cached).

 <h3>Benefits</h3>